-This model has the similar properties of the uncertainty model for asserted propositions (formula (5-1-9)).
-When trust degree is 1.0 (completely trusted) and the certainty degree of premise y is 1.0 ("True"), the certainty degree of derived proposition x is the same as the assigned certainty degree given by its creator; if trust degree is 0 (completely distrusted) or the certainty degree of premise y is 0 ("False") or the assigned certainty degree of derived proposition x given by its creator is 0.5 ("Unknown"), the certainty degree of proposition x will be 0.5 ("Unknown"); with the decrease of trust degree of x and certainty degree of y, the certainty degree of derived proposition x is close to 0.5.
+This model has the similar properties of the uncertainty model for asserted propositions (formula (5-1-9).
+When degree of trust is 1.0 (completely trusted) and the degree of certainty of premise y is 1.0 ("True"), the degree of certainty of derived proposition x is the same as the assigned degree of certainty given by its creator; if degree of trust is 0 (completely distrusted) or the degree of certainty of premise y is 0 ("False") or the assigned degree of certainty of derived proposition x given by its creator is 0.5 ("Unknown"), the degree of certainty of proposition x will be 0.5 ("Unknown"); with the decrease of degree of trust of x and degree of certainty of y, the degree of certainty of derived proposition x is close to 0.5.